Who I Met Today

 FOR A RAINY DAY

 Country Music Hall of Fame and Museum – Even if you aren’t a big country music fan, I believe you will find this Nashville staple—with permanent and rotating exhibits—an interesting diversion.
 Plan about two hours to stroll through the museum.
 Decide ahead of time if you’d like to add the RCA Studio B offsite tour (shuttle bus and tour guide will transport you) or Hatch Print Shop tour to your ticket.
 To avoid the lines, check online to purchase tickets.
-Be certain to watch the museum’s videos and peek into the rotunda, lined with the Hall of Fame inductees’ plaques.
+Watch the museum’s videos and peek into the rotunda, lined with the Hall of Fame inductees’ plaques.
 Possible lunch break: Bakersfield.

 WHEN THE SUN SHINES